rev256/flxsher-reupload/README.md

 ## What this is

-`flxsher` is a minimal, single-file application that flashes ETH/TRX
+`flxsher` is a minimal, single-file application that flashes crypto

 This project performs irreversible network operations.